How to Handle Taxes and Write-offs As A Walmart Spark Driver

 {write_off_block}

-How to file your Walmart Spark driver taxes
+How to file your Spark Driver platform taxes

-You have your tax forms documenting your income from the previous year as well as a list of your business expenses.
-Tax time has arrived.
+You've got your 1099 documenting your income and a list of your business expenses.
+April 15th is nearing.
 Now what?

-For comprehensive instructions, check out Keeper’s in-depth guide to filing your self-employment taxes.
-But in a nutshell, these are the steps you’ll need to take.
+For step-by-step instructions, see Keeper's in-depth guide to filing your self-employment taxes.
+In a nutshell, here's what you'll do.

 Step #1: Complete your Schedule C

-Schedule C is the form you use to deduct your business expenses and figure out your taxable income.
-Here’s how:
+Schedule C is where you report your earnings, deduct your business expenses, and arrive at your taxable income.
+Here's how:

 Step #2: Fill out your Schedule SE

-With your taxable income determined, you can fill out Schedule SE (Self-Employment Tax) next to figure out your self-employment tax bill.
+With your taxable income set, use Schedule SE to calculate your self-employment tax.

 Step #3: Attach both forms to your 1040

-Form 1040 is where you’ll figure out how much you owe in income taxes.
-You’ll also record your taxable income here and attach it to your Schedule C and Schedule SE before sending your return to the IRS.
+Form 1040 is where you figure your income tax.
+Record your taxable income here and attach your Schedule C and Schedule SE before sending your return to the IRS.

-Spark drivers who expect to owe at least $1,000 in taxes have to pay their taxes in quarterly installments throughout the year.
+If you expect to owe at least $1,000 in taxes for the year, the IRS wants you to pay in four quarterly installments instead of once at tax time.

 • April 15